Parenthood is full of firsts. This includes the many things your baby does for the first time, like coo, smile at you, and hold up her own head.

 These firsts are called developmental milestones.
 Developmental milestones give you and your pediatrician important information about your child’s growth and learning.

-Look for these milestones* from your two-month old baby
+Look for these milestones* from your 2-month-old baby

 Every child is different, but here are some things most babies do by the end of their second month.